-Broccoli is loaded with nutrients and is low in calories and fat, so it's a perfect addition to recipes and as a side, especially when you're counting macros.
-It's delicious on its own, with simple seasonings, or loaded with cheese.
+Broccoli is loaded with nutrients and is low in calories and fat, so it's a perfect addition to recipes and, as a side.
+It's delicious on its own, with simple seasonings, or a light dressing.

 Steamed Broccoli Nutrition Facts

-Your nutrition facts may vary slightly from those listed, but this chart is a good rule of thumb if you are counting calories or carbs:
+Your nutrition facts may vary slightly from those listed, but this chart is a good reference point for calories and carbs:

 Why Steam Broccoli in the Instant Pot

-- With an Instant Pot, you get the perfect texture for your steamed broccoli every time.
-Whether you like your broccoli very soft or with a little crunch, it's easy to make your broccoli exactly how you like it.
+- Consistent results: With an Instant Pot, you get the perfect texture for your steamed broccoli every single time.
+Whether you like your broccoli very soft or with a little crunch, it's easy to make it exactly how you like it.

-Use these easy steps to cut your broccoli the right way:
+Using these easy steps, learn how to cut broccoli the right way:

-- Rinse the broccoli well under cool water, or dip the head upside down in a large bowl of water.
+- Rinse the broccoli well under cool water or dip the head upside down in a large water bowl.
 Shake off the water.
 Using a sharp chef's knife, slice off the large stem that connects to the broccoli head.
 Cut the head in half across the middle (pic 1).

 - Now cut it in quarters (pic 2).

-- Lay the flat side down on the cutting board and slice off the stem that connects all the florets at a 45 degrees angle to expose the florets (pic 3).
+- Lay the flat side down on the cutting board and slice off the stem that connects all the florets at a 45-degree angle to expose the florets (pic 3).

 - Using your hands, separate the florets from each other.
 If you have large florets, cut them in half or in quarters (Pic 4).

-- Add the water and steamer basket: Pour the water into the Instant Pot, then add the plastic steamer basket filled with broccoli on top. (pic 2)
+- Add a cup of water and a steamer basket.
+Pour cold water into the Instant Pot, then place a pressure-cooker-compatible steamer basket and add the broccoli florets. (pic 2)

-- Set cooking time: Close the lid, set the vent to sealing position.
-For soft broccoli, set the Instant Pot for 0 minutes, High Pressure.
+- Set cooking time: Close the lid and set the vent to the sealing position.
+Set the Instant Pot for 0 minutes for soft broccoli, High Pressure.
 For slightly crunchy broccoli, set it to 0 minutes on Low pressure.
-Be aware that the Instant Pot will take 5-10 minutes to reach pressure, so your cook time will not actually be 0 minutes. (pic 3)
+Please note that the Instant Pot will take 5-10 minutes to reach pressure, so your cooking time will not actually be 0 minutes. (pic 3)

-- Release pressure manually (QR): Follow the quick release instructions of your cooker.
-Open the lid once the pin drops and remove broccoli immediately to prevent overcooking. (pic 4)
+- Release pressure manually (QR): Follow the quick-release instructions of your cooker.
+Open the lid once the pin drops and remove the broccoli immediately to prevent overcooking. (pic 4)

-- Refrigerator: Keep your broccoli in an airtight container in the fridge 3-5 days.
+- Refrigerator: Keep your broccoli in an airtight container in the fridge for 3-5 days.

-- Freezer: Cooked broccoli can be stored in the freezer up to 12 months.
-Keep in mind though that thawed broccoli looses its crunch.
+- Freezer: Cooked broccoli can be stored in the freezer for up to 12 months.
+Keep in mind, though, that thawed broccoli loses its crunch.
 It's probably best for adding to soups, sauces and pasta dishes, such as this Broccoli Cheddar Pasta.

 - Salt - Add salt and seasonings after cooking to ensure the broccoli becomes tender.